ilkkamtk/hybridisovellukset/Week4/hooks.md

    console.log(newArray);
    ```

 7. Use the example above to get the user data for each media item and add it to the media item.
-Promise.all shoud return
+Promise.all should return
    an array of media items with user data.
 The type of the array is `MediaItemWithOwner`.
     - You can do this in the `array.map` part of the `Promise.all` function.
     - Consider what type is returned from the `fetchData` function, and what type is returned from the `Promise.all`
       function.
 Then you can use object spread to add the user data to the media
-      item: `{ ...mediaItem, username: result.username }`.
+      item: `{ ...item, username: result.username }`.
+8. Use the `setMediaArray` function to update the `mediaArray` state with the new array.
+Note that the type of the state
+   is now `MediaItemWithOwner[]`, so you need to change the type of the state and also fix the types in all components that use the state.
+9. Add the owner's username to the `MediaItemCard` and `Single`/`SingleView` components.
+8. Git add, commit & push to remote repository